MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

   }
 }
 ```
-## Map markdown one-to-one fields to search fields
+## Map Markdown one-to-one fields to search fields
 If you would like to extract fields with custom names from the document, you can use field mappings to do so.
-Using the same markdown sample as before, consider the following index configuration:
+Using the same Markdown sample as before, consider the following index configuration:

 {
   "name": "my-markdown-index",